Learn the RIGHT way to set up profitable eCommerce Facebook ads

 The effectiveness will be also diluted, because you just can’t create an ad that is appealing to a wide audience – it needs to be much more specific than that.

-The easiest way to target your ads effectively is by working out what OTHER Facebook pages your ideal customers are also likely to be fans of.
+The easiest way to target your ads effectively is by working out what your ideal customers are likely to be interested in.
+For example, think about other brands (not necessarily in the same product category) your customers might buy, or magazines they read in your industry.

 For example, in my last business selling reusable and eco-friendly baby products, my ideal customers were also likely to be fans of associations like the Australian Breastfeeding Association, bloggers like Stay At Home Mum (who are all about being thrifty and economical with the household budget), natural parenting products like baby carrier brands, and eco-friendly product brands like Enjo.